-- View the Active Shooter information and training
+- Review the Active Shooter information and training

-- Review the campus safety plan for your WSU campus.
+- Familiarize yourself with the campus safety plan for your WSU campus.

 WSU’s Safe Environment Teams will be convened by Human Resource Services to review and analyze concerns of threats of violence involving WSU employees.
 The Safe Environment Teams will be composed of representatives from the following:

 - Employee Assistance Program

 - Manager/Supervisor and, in some cases, Appointing Authority of the affected administrative area